Kid Link Occupational Therapy

 Use of NDIS for missed/cancelled appointments:

-- Third or more hours: an invoice will be provided to the customer/client for the relevant fee ($70 or 30minutes for cancellations/missed appointments with or without notice).
+- 7th or more hours: an invoice will be provided to the family for the relevant fee.
+This fee is to be funded privately.

 Use of Third Party funding (e.g. Anglicare, Care Connect) for missed/cancelled appointments: